rohan-v8rma/CPP-Craftsmanship/README.md

 The term `object code` indicates the code is the goal or **"objective"** of the compiling process, wherein compilation includes the assembling phases as well.

-This code can be run on any machine irrespective of the architecture of the CPU.
+This code can be run on any machine with the same CPU architecture.
 It is also referred to as **Intermediate Code**.

 ## `gcc` compiler